Cutting wood with a dremel

+The rotary tool has to be up to two inches in diameter across the body.
 The required base should be 15mm MDF or plywood.
-The rotary tool has to be up to two inches in diameter across the body.
 Prepare the pipe kit and trim the rubber to fit.
-Attach the rubber using glue so that the plates do not move when under pressure.
+Attach the rubber using glue, so the plates do not move under pressure.

+Nuts and bolts should be the same length, and the standard size is 10mm.
 Position them correctly to protect the drill body.
-Nuts and bolts should be of the same length, and the standard size is 10mm.
-Fit the nuts onto the plates and adjust until the drill has grip.
+Fit the nuts onto the plates and adjust until the drill has a grip.
 Make four pillars slide over the bolts between the plates.
 They protect the Dremel tool from over-tightening nuts and damage to the drill.